JimmyKenMerchant/RaspberryPi/README.md

 .unreq time_high
 ```

 * Lines written above are all codes of arm32_sleep in share/aloha_raspi/system32/arm/arm32.s.
-This function counts microseconds and waits for end of counting. `.globl arm32_sleep` makes this functions usable in other files to link after assembling or compiling, such as files written by C Language. `arm32_sleep` in the next line is a label, which is used for branching from other process. `usecond .req r0` is naming. r0 is a register, which is assigned as `usecond`.
+This function counts microseconds and waits for end of counting. `.globl arm32_sleep` makes this functions usable in other files to link after assembling or compiling, such as files written by C Language. `arm32_sleep` in the next line is a global label, which is used for branching from other process.
+In contrast to a global label, `arm32_sleep_loop` and `arm32_sleep_common` are local labels which are referenced only in a function, `arm32_sleep`. `usecond .req r0` is naming. r0 is a register, which is assigned as `usecond`.
 To clear this assignation, `.unreq usecond` is used at the end of this function.
 There is a big difference from other computer languages.
-It's just a local variable in C Language, etc. `push {r4,lr}` is used for saving data in r4, which is used as `time_high`, and Link Register (lr).
-Data in Link Register is changed by calling other functions like a line, `bl arm32_timestamp`. `pop {r4,pc}` at the last retrieves data in r4 and back to the previous process through storing the original data of Link Register to Program Counter. `mov r0, #0` is a return value. r0 and r1 can be return values.
-If you want 64-bit value to return, use r1 in addition to r0. r0 to r11 are needed to save at first and load at last if you use these. r12 is Intra-procedure Call Scratch Register (ip) which is used for temporary usage, so you don't need to save and load.
+It's just a local variable in C Language. `push {r4,lr}` is used for saving data in r4, which is used as `time_high` in this function, and Link Register (lr).
+Data in Link Register is changed by calling other functions like a line, `bl arm32_timestamp`. `pop {r4,pc}` at `arm32_sleep_common` retrieves data in r4 and back to the previous process through storing the original data of Link Register to Program Counter. `mov r0, #0` makes a return value.
+In this system, r0 and r1 can be return values.
+If you want 64-bit value to return, use r1 in addition to r0. r4 to r11 are needed to save at first and load at last if you use these. r12 is Intra-procedure Call Scratch Register (ip) which is used for temporary usage, so you don't need to save and load. r0 to r3 are scratch registers, you don't need to save and load in a function, but you may need to save and load before or after calling a function.
+These rules of registers are used by gcc-arm-none-eabi.

 * If you want `arm32_sleep` in files written by C language.
-More processes is needed.
+More processes are needed.

 ```c
 /* Relative System Calls  */